equinusocio/xiti-starter/README.md

 ### Building the production version

-To generate your static site/blog you can run the following command.
-It will prepare the content assets and run optimisations for a production release.
+To generate your static site you can run the following command.
+It will build the project and run optimisations for a production release inside the `/build` folder.

 ```bash
 yarn build